-To swim with whales in Tonga is one of these major bucketlist items you won’t forget.
+To swim with whales in Tonga, something that travel bucket list dreams are made of.
 If you are into ocean wildlife and you need inspiration for new water adventures, this post is for you!

-This Ultimate Guide on Humpback Whale Swims in Tonga will give you a general overview on the whales, different operators in Tonga, the costs, as well as some tips on how to prepare!
+This Ultimate guide on swimming with humpback whales in Tonga will give you an overview on the whales, different operators in Tonga, the costs, as well as some tips on how to prepare!

 Where Can You Swim With Humpback Whales in Tonga?